g-kohl/UAV-RL-Path-Finding/README.md

 ```

 As well as in training, you can specify some parameters by the command line:
-`--episodes number_of_episodes` and the three other parameters that were available for the training script (grid size, static obstacles and mobile obstacles).
+`--episodes NUMBER_OF_EPISODES` and the three other parameters that were available for the training script (grid size, static obstacles and mobile obstacles).

 ## Visualizing Training Logs